Constitution and Bylaws of the Shenandoah University Alumni Association

 - Section I. The governing authority of the affairs of the Association shall be vested in its active members and shall be exercised, subject to their control, by a Board of Directors.

 - Section II.
-The Association has three classifications of membership:
+The Association has four classifications of membership:

 - Regular: the membership of the Alumni Association consists of any former student of the University’s for credit program who (a) has received an earned degree from Shenandoah University, (b) has earned a minimum of twenty-four (24) credit hours or two (2) semesters as a full- time student.